Esri/arcgis-maps-sdk-flutter-samples/lib/samples/apply_simple_renderer_to_feature_layer/README.md

-# Apply Simple Renderer to Feature Layer
+# Apply simple renderer to feature layer

 Change the appearance of a feature layer with a renderer.